RACHANA-432/F1-data-engineering-project/README.md

 ## ⭐ Conclusion

-This project showcases a production-level data engineering pipeline with modern tools and best practices, making it scalable, maintainable, and industry-ready.
+This project showcases an end-to-end data engineering pipeline with modern tools and best practices, making it scalable, maintainable, and industry-ready.